 About us

-The World Association for Christian Communication (WACC) is a non-governmental organisation that builds on communication rights in order to promote social justice.
-Today, we offer guidance and support to people of all faiths, ethnicities, and cultures worldwide.
+WACC — World Association for Christian Communication — is a nonprofit, nongovernmental organisation that builds on communication rights in order to promote social justice.
+We offer guidance and support to all people worldwide regardless of religion, ethnicity, gender, or culture.

 We believe that everyone has the right to communicate and to be in communication, in the same way that they have the right to food, shelter, and security.
 In strategic alliances, we aim to be a catalyst for change for the common good, sharing information, knowledge, and experience in the field of communication.

-WACC has members in 120 countries.
+WACC has members throughout the world.
 Working with them at local, national, and regional levels, we address communication needs, strengthen capacities, advocate for communication rights, and tackle ongoing challenges such as the need for gender-sensitive reporting, peace-building, and participatory communication for development.

-As a global ecumenical association made up of individual, institutional, and faith-based members, we focus on advancing greater understanding and participation based on everyone’s right to communicate openly and democratically about decisions and events that affect their lives.
+As a global ecumenical association made up of faith-based individual and institutional members, we focus on advancing greater understanding and participation based on everyone’s right to communicate openly and democratically about decisions and events that affect their lives.

 Working with many different partners enables us to advance together towards achieving our goals.
 Wherever WACC is present, we aim to make a positive difference to people and communities.